thegetty/artistryinbronze/content/essays/1_Plattner_gschwantler_vak_text_Transmittal.md

 [^74]: The scan was provided by Christian Kurtze, Austrian Archeological Institute.

-[^75]: A video clip of staff assembling the cage around the statue is available at <http://www.khm.at/erfahren/forschung/forschungsprojekte/antikensammlung/der-schaber-von-ephesos/?back=%2Ferfahren%2Fforschung%2Fforschungsprojekte%2F&open=2157&cHash=b3133a4fdf0462f6e4c50ec678406735>
+[^75]: A video clip of staff assembling the cage around the statue is available at: <http://www.khm.at/erfahren/forschung/forschungsprojekte/antikensammlung/der-schaber-von-ephesos/?back=%2Ferfahren%2Fforschung%2Fforschungsprojekte%2F&open=2157&cHash=b3133a4fdf0462f6e4c50ec678406735>.